supermellowcats/supermellowcats.github.io/posts/datascience/_posts/2022-04-07-Deployable-Dagster-MVP.md

           attribute: repo_1
     ```

-    As your codebase grows, you can load more repos from other locations, or even from installed Python packages.
+    Over time, your codebase will grow.
+You might introduce support for different encodings.
+Or, y'know, build an actual ML application.
+When that happens, you can load more repos from other locations, or even from installed Python packages.

 3. **Go through the `dagster` constructs in `pipeline_1.py`**